joshbegley/nyt-latest/previous.md

 `The concrete runway barrier played a key role in a disaster that killed 179 people.
 An audit revealed officials skimped on construction fees and then falsified records.`\
 https://nytimes.com/2026/03/10/world/asia/jeju-air-crash-wall-airport.html

-**What we’re seeing at the WBC: A sendoff for the Czech electrician who once conquered Ohtani**\
+**What we’re seeing at the WBC: A send-off for the Czech electrician who once conquered Ohtani**\
 `A handful of players with their own quirky places in World Baseball Classic history are walking away after the tournament.`\
 https://nytimes.com/athletic/7104011/2026/03/10/world-baseball-classic-puerto-rico-nicaragua-czechia-ohtani/